dwjohnston/javascript-101/lesson-130-introduction-to-html/README.md

 The code that is used in the rest of the lesson is displayed here.

-I mentioned CSS - this document contains a small amount of CSS to highlight elements, that will otherwise not be immediately apparent.
+Because it might not be immediately apparent which element is which, I've added a little bit of CSS to add a dotted border around the elements I'm talking about.
+However, I would encourage you to use the inspector to highlight them yourself.

 There are a lot of HTML tags, [here's a good list](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) we are going to quickly cover some of more commonly used ones here, but for an indepth look at how to use the tags correctly, that page is going to do a better job than me, and infact I'm just going to be regurgitating what I read there.